MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## About IMDS restriction for AKS clusters

-[Azure Instance Metadata Service (IMDS)](/azure/virtual-machines/instance-metadata-service) is a REST API that provides information about currently running virtual machine instances.
+Azure IMDS is a REST API that provides information about currently running virtual machine instances.
 This information includes the SKU, storage, network configurations, and upcoming maintenance events.

 The IMDS REST API is available at a well-known, nonroutable IP address (169.254.169.254) that is by default accessible from all pods running in an AKS cluster.
 This default access introduces certain security risks for an AKS cluster: